Lecy277/C-Plus-Plus-Algo/README.md

 Inputs will be number of doors, number of persons and output should be number of doors open and number of doors closed.

 Solution:
-The way to solve the door problem was to notice that the doors are the progressive square roots.
-If the doors ≤ persons then the closed doors are all the progressive square roots.
-If the persons ≤ doors then up to the point where the persons = doors all the closed doors are the progressive square roots as stated above and when the doors>persons then the inverse is true the open doors becomes the square roots and the closed doors are every other number.
+The way to solve the door problem was to notice that the doors open or closed are based on perfect square roots.
+If the doors ≤ persons then the open doors are all the perfect square roots.
+If the persons ≤ doors then up to the point where the persons = doors all the open doors are the perfect square roots as stated above and when the doors>persons then the inverse is true the closed doors becomes the perfect square roots and the open doors are every other number.

 So I wrote a solution that loops through the square roots and then prints out open or closed based on whether or not doors ≤ persons or persons ≤ doors.